ObiXah/Hackintosh-ASUS-TUF-GAMING-B650M-PLUS-WIFI-7800X3D-RX-6900-XT/README.md

 ```

 WoW Stutter:
-Check the refrtesh rate of the main display, in my case 120 Hz is wokring great while 174,88 Hz is causing stutter.
+Check the refresh rate of the main display, in my case 120 Hz is wokring great while 174,88 Hz is causing stutter.

 ## Application Slide Values for memmap.txt:
 ```sh